Working Together: Our Stories

 © Parks Canada

 As part of the seven-week Port au Choix National Historic Site "Artist in Residence"19 pilot project, accomplished Inuk artist, drummer and throat singer Lena Onalik of Nunatsiavut greeted visitors and talked about the drum she used and made a presentation that included singing, drumming and throat singing.
 She also demonstrated how to make earrings from porcupine quills and displayed them.
-Lena's art and stories helped visitors connect to the national historic site through a genuine, memorable experience and presented Canada's rich Aboriginal culture.
+Lena's art and stories helped visitors connect to the national historic site through a genuine, memorable experience and presented Canada's rich Indigenous culture.

 Living the Cultures

 Sometimes, bridging the gap between cultures only needs a sunny day and a chance to share a cultural experience.
-During Parks Day in July 2010, a dance troupe of eight dancers and five drummers from the Attikamekw First Nation were invited to offer a Presentation of a traditional Aboriginal dance for the 40th anniversary celebrations20 of La Mauricie National Park.
+During Parks Day in July 2010, a dance troupe of eight dancers and five drummers from the Attikamekw First Nation were invited to offer a Presentation of a traditional Indigenous dance for the 40th anniversary celebrations20 of La Mauricie National Park.
 Visitors received free admission to the park that day and the dance troupe invited them to participate in the dances.
 Members of the dance troupe also explained the various dances and the origins of their regalia.

 In Manitoba, Treaty No. 1 was signed with the Anishnaabe and Muskego Cree (Saulteaux and Swampy Cree) First Nations of southern Manitoba on August 3, 1871.
 It became the forerunner of the numbered treaties of Western Canada that opened the door for large-scale settlement by the Europeans.
 During the August long weekend, a two-day Commemoration of the Signing of Treaty No. 1, August 321 is held at Lower Fort Garry National Historic Site.
 To take advantage of the August long weekend, Monday focuses on cultural activities including craft demonstrations, traditional dancing, traditional singing and drumming, contemporary singing, dancing and musical performances.
 August 3rd features ceremonies and a series of guest lectures on treaties and their impact in partnership with the Treaty Relations Commission for Manitoba (TRCM).
 The days have led to increased visitation, improved knowledge of First Nations and the importance and impact of Treaty No. 1 to First Nations and non-First Nations beneficiaries.